asciiscry3r/mksscryertower.quest/content/category/About.rst

 10. Always be grateful to Ukrainian traitors ( armies,  russia too ) to the people because of brainwashing ( mind wiping, psychic driving ) from early childhood, consider their cults, military hackers an psy-op army and sincerely send all them to (abuse).
 Unsecure.

 11. If you control someone without permission and using killing and any kind of neurological weapon you a creator of human trafficking and criminal.

+12. A modern hacker ( most of them or in criminal/mafia world ) is an animal that will feed you with narcotic drugs and commit a series of offenses through you, for which he will demand money from you by blackmail, and then you will be imprisoned instead of him.

 Author on photo:
 ++++++++++++++++